 “The guitar I used in the competition was an awesomely slim La Voce, which looks very Les Paulish with a single cutaway.
 It has sooo many usable tones.
 I think it is as lightweight as any Gibson-like guitar but it has an especially super-thin body.

 “I’m hoping to finish my original compositions and record a CD.
-I also dream of touring the US with my band on a van to small gigs with 150-200 people in the crowd.
+I also dream of touring the US with my band on a van for small gigs with 150-200 people in the crowd.
 I’m currently researching on how I can make that tour happen sometime next year.
 That’s how far I dream.
-But I am currently working on honing my skills by practicing new stuff everyday.
+But I am currently working on honing my skills by practicing new stuff every day.

 Aside from the few lessons where I had to learn chords in school, I’ve never had any formal lessons on playing lead guitar.
 I learned to play through Youtube and my dad’s suggestions of what to watch and study.
 What I’d like other people or other kids to take from this is that there is absolutely no reason for you not to learn and become good on guitar if you really want to.
 If a 9-year old, as I was when I started, can learn to play whatever it is they want, (I wanted to play like Steve Vai, Eric Johnson and Guthrie Govan), then anyone can.